 Washington, D.C.
 Schools

 District of Columbia Public Schools operates Washington D.C.’s public schools.
 In addition to public schools, there are also around 50 charter schools that are run by the District of Columbia Public Charter School Board.
 There are also nearly 100 private schools in Washington D.C.
 American University, chartered by Congress in 1893, prides itself on its global outlook and commitment to public service.

 Washington, D.C.
 Hospitals

 The top ranked hospital in Washington, D.C. is MedStar Washington Hospital Center.
 This general medical facility and teaching hospital is nationally ranked for its cardiology and heart surgery services and is also known for its high performance in nine other adult specialties including cancer treatment, diabetes and pulmonology, to name a few.
-Another prestigious hospital in D.C. is George Washington University Hospital.
-Also a teaching hospital and general medical facility, this hospital is well-known for its high performance in five specialties including cancer treatment and orthopedics.
-If you’ve made Washington, D.C. your new home, be sure to know the medical resources available to you:
+Another prestigious hospital in D.C. is George Washington University Hospital, which is well-known for its high performance in five specialties including cancer treatment and orthopedics.
+After moving to Washington, D.C., be sure to know the medical resources available to you.

 Washington, D.C.
 Real Estate

 Real estate in Washington, D.C. is expensive but not unaffordable.
 The median home cost is $566,800.
 Average rent for a two-bedroom apartment is also higher than the national average at $2,040 per month.
 If you’re looking for a home in the nation’s capital, check out the available listings.